Bookends

 An old man who had fainted was revived

-And everyone agreed 'twould be a miracle indeed
+And everyone agreed 'twould be a

 If the boy survived